-Put simply, your keywords are inserted into any written material that you publish digitally on your website, through your social media channels, or on your company’s blog.
+Put simply, your keywords are inserted into any written material that you publish digitally on your law firm website, through your social media channels, or on your company’s blog.
 The best way to double down on these keywords is to constantly publish material, usually on a blog, relating to your company.

 It’s important that you don’t overuse keywords, however.
 Both because it makes for clunky reading, and because Google’s algorithms can sense when you’re cramming in repeated references in the form of keywords.
 Mentioning your main five keywords once in an article should be enough.

 The first element of your findability to consider is your brand.
 You’ll have a brand name and, perhaps, and acronym that serves as shorthand for your name.
 You may well have a company motto or mission that sums up your company values.
 In any case, all of the words and phrases associated with your brand are your first chosen keywords – they’ll appear across your company’s material, whether it’s digital or printed.